 Challenging Students in Their Learning

 Moving students on from where they are currently and challenging them laterally increases their learning capacity and also prevents boredom!
 We all know that boredom in the classroom can cause students to engage in behaviors that can disrupt learning and the learning of others in the classroom.
 One way to begin to learn about each individual is to ask them what interests them.
-I created this fun Brain Lift the Flap to make it fun for kids to showcase their “smarts”.
+I created this My Brain Growth Mindset Activity to make it fun for kids to showcase their “smarts”.
 You can grab yours here.

 The curriculum is evolving in many places to reflect this “new” way of thinking.
 In Finland, schools are successful because of many factors.
 One factor is that they have gone against the evaluation-driven model.
 The national curriculum is only a set of “broad guidelines” – The BIG ideas.